Review: IcelandAir – Boston, MA to Reykjavík, Iceland

 There was once again no line at check in and we were seen right away.
 However, while the woman who helped us the day before was kind, fast and efficient, this guy was not listening to anything I said.
 I had to ask 3 times to change our seats – he just ignored me when I spoke the first two times.
 It was strange.

-However, when he finally did listen, he helped and told us that the only available seats on the plane were in the very back row, which I knew was worse based on SeatGuru because it doesn’t really recline.
+However, when he finally did listen, he helped and told us that the only available seats on the plane were in the very back row, which I knew was worse based on SeatGuru because they don’t really recline.

 So we were going to be sitting in the middle of the plane and one of us would be in the middle seat.
 Oh well.
 I can’t remember the last time I did that so maybe the variety will make me appreciate my window seats more going forward 😉 .